-Twitter’s relatively new feature addition is known as ‘tweetstorm’.
-Because of the 280 character limit (formerly 140), many create threads of tweets strung together on Twitter in order to talk about a topic in length.
-Creating these threads has been made easier with the addition of an ‘add another tweet’ icon that can found when tweets are still being written.
+You’ll see these quite a lot the more time you spend on Twitter.
+Because of the 280 character limit (which was a mere 140 in the old days!), people create threads of tweets strung together in order to talk about a topic at length.
+Creating these threads has been made easier with the ‘add another tweet’ icon that can found when tweets are still being written.
 This feature means you can publish multiple 280 character-length tweets at once, already in a thread format.
-Businesses can use this to expand on information given in the first tweet, provide further links or context, tag more people or add more images for more context, all while making the process easy and allowing the user to format each tweet in a way that makes sense in relation to the tweet before it in the thread.
+Businesses can use this to expand on information given in the first tweet, provide further links or context, tag more people or add more images for more context, all while making the process easy to read.
+You’ll often see them numbered 1/4, 2/4 etc for clarity if they’re seen out of context.

 Alt-text is an important part of the user experience for visually impaired internet users, as it gives descriptions for images, meaning they don’t miss out on any context or information the image affords sighted internet users.
 Facebook’s alt-text tool generates descriptions automatically, even suggesting people who are in the image, even if said person isn’t tagged in the photograph.
 Twitter’s alt-text feature isn’t as sophisticated and has to be opted-into.
 To add descriptions to images for partially sighted and visually impaired users, Twitter users must go into their Settings and Privacy, then the Accessibility section of the General options.
 Within Accessibility, there are five subsections: VoiceOver, Interaction, Vision, Motion and Web Browser.
 Most of these options are for users to customise their own experience based on their needs, to turn on ‘Add description’, turn on ‘Compose image descriptions’ under the Vision subsection on Accessibility.
 Accessibility on social media is important, as restricting the experience of, or accidentally alienating users who require websites and social media to be accessible both loses you followers/potential customers or clients, and means that search engines are less likely to favour your website and social media profile, which can impact your search engine rating and harm your site and profile traffic.